bobthecow/homebrew-php/README.md

 The ordering of Formula attributes, such as the `homepage`, `url`, `md5`, etc. should follow the above order for consistency.
 The `version` is only included when the url does not include a version in the filename. `head` installations are not required.

-All official PHP extensions should be built for the latest, stable version of PHP included in `homebrew-php`.
+All official PHP extensions should be built for all stable versions of PHP included in `homebrew-php`.
 As of this writing, these version are `5.3.13` and `5.4.3`.

 ## Todo